 1. Specify measurement conditions on the drawing

 State whether dimensions are to be held dry-as-machined (immediately off the machine, sealed in bag) or at a stated equilibrium humidity representing the service environment.
-For parts that will operate in standard indoor conditions (50% RH), specify measurement after 24–48 hours open conditioning at 23 °C / 50% RH for thin sections, or 72+ hours for sections above 15 mm.
+For parts that will operate in standard indoor conditions (23 °C / 50% RH), specify measurement after conditioning at those conditions rather than immediately off the machine.

 2. Add moisture allowance to tolerance stack

 For PA6 parts with features in the ±0.05–0.10 mm range, add the expected dimensional growth to the tolerance budget.
-A 20 mm bore in PA6 exposed to 50% RH will grow approximately 0.12–0.18 mm from dry state - this must appear as an offset in the nominal dimension or an asymmetric tolerance band, not as an unknown variable.
+A 20 mm bore in PA6 exposed to 50% RH will grow approximately 0.12–0.18 mm from dry state - this growth should be accounted for explicitly in the nominal dimension or tolerance band.

 3. Specify PA6/6 or PA6-GF30 where moisture stability is critical